See some of the most profitable food items that restaurants, cafes, and food trucks sell

 8. Condiments (Chillis and jams)

 Condiments such as chilli sauce, chilli jams and jams have gained popularity over recent years.
-And you will no doubt of seen these products being sold by small producers at food markets or stocked on the shelves at farm shops, independent grocers and large supermarkets.
+And you will no doubt see these products being sold by small producers at food markets or stocked on the shelves at farm shops, independent grocers, and large supermarkets.

 The number of ingredients that are used to make each 250g jar goes a long way and a 250g jar that can cost as little as 30-50 cents to produce can be sold for upwards of $6.